John Locke was a seventeenth century philosopher

 1646: Locke enters Westminster School with sponsorship from Alexander Popham an MP and one of his father’s military commanders.

-1652: Goes up to Oxford University to study at Christ Church College.
+1652: He goes up to Oxford University to study at Christ Church College.

 1656: Locke is awarded a Bachelor’s Degree at the University of Oxford where he studies medicine in his spare time.
 Acts as Secretary to Sir Walter Vane, Ambassador to the Elector of Brandenburg during the first Dutch war and travels on the continent.